-- (a) Students who, due to reserve duty, missed a course's laboratories, seminars, workshops, field trips or practicums are entitled to receive one of the accommodations detailed in this section, in coordination with the teacher: - i.
-Completing the assignment at a time determined by the teacher. - ii.
-Participating again at a time determined by the teacher.
+(a) Students on reserve duty who due to the reserve duty missed a course's laboratory, seminar, field trip, workshop or practicum are entitled to one of the following accommodations, in coordination with the lecturer.

-- iii.
-Changing the missed assignment into a different one to be determined by the teacher. - iv.
-Requesting exemption due to reserve duty.
-The request should be made to the teacher. - (b) Students who, due to reserve duty, missed a course's laboratory, seminar, workshop, field trip or practicum, which is a prerequisite for the course, may study conditionally in an advanced course or an advanced year until completing the assignment.
+- Make up the missing work at a time set by the lecturer. - Participate again at a time determined by the lecturer. - Change the missed assignment into a different one to be determined by the lecturer. - Request exemption due to reserve duty.
+The request should be made to the lecturer.
+The lecturer will submit his decision for approval by the relevant Teaching Committee.

+(b) Students on reserve duty who due to the reserve duty missed a course's laboratory, seminar, workshop, field trip or practicum, that is a prerequisite, may study conditionally in the advanced course or advanced year until completing the assignment.